Capacity (Competence) Determination and Informed Consent

 - A legal determination of abilities, performed by a court judge

-- Capacity is the currently preferred term to competence: Legal Capacity and Medical Capacity
+- Capacity is the currently preferred term to competence: legal capacity and medical capacity.

-- A capacity determination is needed when arriving at a health care decision for testing, treatment, or an intervention involving risk of serious harm or no improvement.
+- A capacity determination is needed when arriving at a health care decision for testing, treatment, or an intervention involving risk of harm or no improvement.

 - Medical capacity is determined by: